Donald Trump, Billy Bush Leak Was An Inside Job Planned By NBC, Insiders Claim

 An inside source from NBC told Page Six that it was no mistake that Trump and Bush were exposed.
 In fact, it was allegedly someone from Billy’s own show.

 “The tape was leaked by the NBC News division, by somebody at the TODAY show.
 NBC News knew for a while about the existence of the tape.
 Billy himself had told them about it.
 People in the news division became frustrated that Access Hollywood was taking too long to air it and decided it had to come out.”

-Billy Bush was fired from The TODAY Show following the leak of the audio recordings where Bush and Trump were heard making lewd, inappropriate remarks about women in 2005.
+Billy Bush was fired from the Today show following the leak of the audio recordings where Bush and Trump were heard making lewd, inappropriate remarks about women in 2005.

 We're with her.
 Thanks Teri, running a great show tonight.
 Thanks to ALL volunteers #vote #prouddad